botman/docs/web-widget.md

 ### Usage with BotMan Studio

 If you use BotMan Studio - using the web widget could not be simpler.
-By installing the web driver, BotMan Studio automatically comes with a view and route to use in combination with the web widget.
+It already includes the web driver it automatically comes with a view and route to use in combination with the web widget.
-After installing the web driver, simply add the Javascript snippet to your website:
+Simply add the Javascript snippet to your website:

 ```html
 <script src='https://cdn.jsdelivr.net/npm/botman-web-widget@0/build/js/widget.js'></script>
 ```

 That's it.
+You will now see a message icon in the bottom right corner.
+When you click it, it will open the chat widget.

-Really.
+> {callout-info} The script is now loading the chat iFrame from the `botman/chat` endpoint, which is automatically being added by the web-driver.

 ### Usage without BotMan Studio

 If you are not using BotMan Studio and want to make use of the BotMan web widget, there are 2 steps involved.

 #### Chat Frame
 When you open the web widget, it will load an iframe containing the chat area.
 In order to load this iframe, create a URL / route that is accessible from your application and contains the chat frame sourcecode:

 ```html
 <!doctype html>